 This issue will include papers on the following: Biomechanics of the normal and pathological ankle joint, Ankle arthrodesis versus ankle replacement, The concept of ankle joint preserving surgery, What are the issues in treatment of patients with rheumatoid arthritis when planning and performing ankle replacement?, Mobile and fixed bearing prostheses, Techniques and pitfalls with the Salto prosthesis, The Hintegra prosthesis: Techniques and pitfalls, The Mobility Total Ankle Replacement: Techniques and pitfalls, Treatment of the arthritic valgus ankle, Treatment of the arthritic varus ankle, Revision total ankle replacement, Salvage arthrodesis after failed total ankle replacement, Managing specific complications related to total ankle replacement, The New Zealand total ankle registry.

-Fully updated with new technique videos, completely updated content, exciting new authors, and commentary by national and international experts in the field, Rockwood and Matsens The Shoulder, 5th Edition continues its tradition of excellence as the cornerstone reference for effective management of shoulder disorders.
+Fully updated with completely updated content, exciting new authors, and commentary by national and international experts in the field, Rockwood and Matsens The Shoulder, 5th Edition continues its tradition of excellence as the cornerstone reference for effective management of shoulder disorders.
 This masterwork provides how-to guidance on the full range of both tried-and-true and recent surgical techniques , including both current arthroscopic methods and the latest approaches in arthroplasty.
 An outstanding editorial team headed by Drs.
 Charles A. Rockwood, Jr. and Frederick A. Matsen III ensures that you have the tools you need to achieve optimal patient outcomes for any shoulder challenge you encounter.
 Throughout the book the authors focus on the value of the procedures to patients, showing ways that expense and risk can be minimized.
 Combines the how to for tried and true shoulder procedures along with the latest arthroscopic methods for managing shoulder disorders.
 Focuses on the most challenging open procedures , including those often overlooked in training programs, yet thoroughly reviews the rationale for using minimally invasive arthroscopic techniques whenever possible.
 Offers scientifically based coverage of shoulder function and dysfunction to aid in the decision-making process.
-Includes more than 60 video clips that provide step-by-step guidance on key procedures.
 Features new commentaries from international authorities - including dissenting and alternative viewpoints -- and final comments by our editorial experts.
 Covers new approaches , including reverse total shoulder, the latest rotator cuff repair methods, and the ream and run procedure, as well as emerging imaging methods.

 Primary care physicians are increasingly called upon to identify and manage complex musculoskeletal issues in their patients.
 This second edition of Common Musculoskeletal Problems in Primary Care: A Handbook is an excellent point of care resource for health care providers to better diagnose and treat patients presenting with common musculoskeletal complaints.
 Each chapter in this book focuses on a specific joint or region and discusses anatomy, red flags, approach to the patient, common clinical presentations and management, and includes a flow diagram to help direct management and follow-up of a patients problem.
 A number of important updates in the field have been addressed in this revised version, most notably the inclusion of information on meaningful use.
 Meaningful Use legislation requires that healthcare providers give documentation on diagnosis and treatment to every patient at the time of their evaluation and as such, each chapter of this revised edition includes patient instructions and education sections for clinicians.
 Updated algorithms and physical examination sheets are provided and are formatted to easily fit into an electronic medical record.
 Featuring a user-friendly approach and step-by-step guidelines for managing a number of common musculoskeletal conditions, this handbook is an ideal reference for medical students, primary care residents and practicing primary care providers alike.
 James M. Daniels, MD, MPH Professor, Department of Family and Community Medicine and Orthopedic Surgery Vice Chair, Department of Family and Community Medicine Director, SIU Primary Care Sports Medicine Fellowship Southern Illinois University School of Medicine Springfield, IL, USA.